recent posts

 pyinstaller --onefile --add-data "config.json;." hello.py

-In the example above, config.json is added, and the . specifies the same directory as the executable.
+The . specifies that config.json should be placed in the same directory as the executable.

 Using a Spec File

 PyInstaller generates a .spec file during execution, which defines how the executable is built.
-You can edit this file to fine-tune the build process.
+You can edit this file to customize the build process.

 # Sample .spec file snippet